spotandjake/quartz/content/Projects/Grain/Grain Midi.md

 ## Description
 * Source: https://github.com/spotandjake/Grain-Midi

-A basic Midi parser written in [[Grain]] using a recursive descent style parser applied to binary parsing, it covers about 99% of the midi spec and parsing is broken into stages allowing for efficient parsing.
+A basic Midi parser written in [[Projects/Grain/Grain]] using a recursive descent style parser applied to binary parsing, it covers about 99% of the midi spec and parsing is broken into stages allowing for efficient parsing.